Karnak

 SOP Filter SOP Filter

-The URL is required for the STOW Destination creation.
+The URL is required for STOW Destination creation.
+Most configuration options are identical to DICOM Destinations.
+Only the differences are detailed below.

 Creation source Creation source